joshlevinson/Sample-WP2Markdown/olh/media-database.md

 #### Upload files

  Suite will normally rename all uploaded images, so that you do not run the risk of accidentally overwriting an existing image.
-If you want to preserve the original file name, activate the checkboxÂ **Keep original file name**.
-If you upload an image in this way, a link will appear in the columnÂ **Original file name**Â which will open the image in your browser.
-From there you can copy the file path and use this in your HTML code. **Note**: Images should only be uploaded in the following formats, as they are supported by all standard email clients: .bmp, .gif, .jpg, .jpeg, .png, .tif,Â .tiff.
+If you want to preserve the original file name, activate the checkbox **Keep original file name**.
+If you upload an image in this way, a link will appear in the column **Original file name** which will open the image in your browser.
+From there you can copy the file path and use this in your HTML code. **Note**: Images should only be uploaded in the following formats, as they are supported by all standard email clients: .bmp, .gif, .jpg, .jpeg, .png, .tif, .tiff.

 #### Manage files